maxmurdoch/flock/src/pages/products/commercial.md

     - image: ../../images/uploads/screens/flight-details-screen.png
       text: >-
         Choose your Flight Area, and the date and time you want to fly.
-Receive an real-time quote instantly.
+Receive a real-time quote instantly.
       title: 1.
 Enter your flight details
     - image: ../../images/uploads/screens/customise-policy-home-screen.png
       text: >-
-        Select how long you want to be covered for, and your Public Liability limit.
+        Select your Cover Duration and Public Liability limit.
 You can even set the amount you want your equipment to be insured for.
       title: 2.
 Customise your policy
     - image: ../../images/uploads/screens/get-flying-screen.png
       text: >-
-        Pay for the policy and you're ready for take-off!
-All the important documentation is sent straight to your email.
+        Pay for the policy and you're ready to fly!
+Your policy documents are instantly emailed to you.
       title: 3.
 Get flying
   title: How Flock Cover works
 risk: